Skip to main content

 Phase Aliases

-Several phases accept shorthand aliases:
+Several phases accept shorthand aliases.
+Canonical names are listed first.

 Chaining Phases Manually